reactific/RxMongo/README.md

 ### Development: Scala 2.11, SBT 0.13.7, Mongo 2.8

-Will be available shortly with something like this:
+Will be available in February 2015 with something like this:

 ```scala
 resolvers += "Sonatype Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"